Manquia/gns-jai/README.md

 commit 5fe10494e27be722d18c443dc70f851541e5d554
 ```

-This project is in development and will change a fair amount as it matures.
 If you have any questions feel free to ask me on twitter https://twitter.com/MicahRust